-We considered the significant laws and regulations to be the applicable accounting framework (UK GAAP).
+We considered the significant laws and regulations to be the applicable accounting framework (UK GAAP) and UK tax legislation.

-The Group and Parent Entity is also subject to laws and regulations where the consequence of noncompliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
+The Group and Parent Entity is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
+We identified such laws and regulations to be UK Tax legislation and UK employment legislation.